markosluga/kolla-fountain/README.md

 neutron_bridge_name: "br-ex,br-ex2" # change the number of external brisges to the number of external adapters
 neutron_external_interface: "eth2,eth3" # change this to your external adapters adapter!

-Run [multi-host-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/multi-host-prep.sh) on all nodes but the one you are deploying from.
+Run [multi-host-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/multi-host-prep.sh) on **all** nodes beofre you run the multinode deployment.

-Now you are ready to deploy with [deploy-multi.sh](https://github.com/markosluga/kolla-fountain/blob/main/deploy-multi.sh)
+Now you are ready to deploy with [deploy-multi.sh](https://github.com/markosluga/kolla-fountain/blob/main/deploy-multi.sh) on any of the nodes that you are working on.

 (c) marko@markocloud.com